Goodbye (Spice Girls song): Background

 On 31 May 1998, member Geri Halliwell announced her departure from the Spice Girls.
 Through her solicitor, she stated, "Sadly I would like to confirm that I have left the Spice Girls.
 This is because of differences between us.
 I'm sure the group will continue to be successful and I wish them all the best."
 Halliwell claimed that she was suffering from exhaustion and wanted to take a break.
+She would later express, via several media outlets—as well as in her autobiography If Only—that she had been invited to speak at a breast cancer awareness event (Halliwell had a benign breast tumor removed at age 19) but was concerned the other Spice Girls wouldn’t approve, as this was during their European tour and just prior to their North American tour.
 Her departure from the group made news headlines around the world and became one of the biggest entertainment news stories of the year.
 The four remaining members were adamant that the group would carry on.

 In July 1998, during the American leg of their Spiceworld Tour, the group decided to rework "Goodbye", which had been written when Halliwell was still part of the group.
-For this, songwriters and music producers Richard Stannard and Matt Rowe flew to Nashville, Tennessee to meet the group.
-Recording footage was shown in the Channel 4 documentary Spice Girls In America: A Tour Story.
-In an interview the following September, Mel B denied the song meant the group's split, saying:
+For this, songwriters and music producers Richard Stannard and Matt Rowe flew to Nashville, Tennessee, to meet the group.
+Recording footage was shown in the Channel 4 documentary Spice Girls in America: A Tour Story.
+During the documentary, Mel B is filmed recording vocals for the song before abruptly removing her headphones and walking out of the studio.
+She is later interviewed, saying that the recording process for the song had been difficult, and that “…it is about Geri.”
+Additionally, in an interview two months later in September 1998, she clarified whether or not the song signified the group's split, saying: